 What happens when an in-ear monitor (IEM) community favorite branches out into wireless earbuds?
 The Moondrop Space Travel: a set of ultra-affordable wireless earbuds with ANC and an unusually large driver.
 But are these buds any good?
 Let’s listen.

-Editor’s note: this article was updated on June 28, 2024, to include a video review of the Moondrop Space Travel.
+Editor’s note: this article was updated on September 11, 2024, to discuss the results of the microphone polling results.

 The Moondrop Space Travel is for humanoid music fans with limited financial resources to dedicate to mobile entertainment.